-Backup Tool Parameter Function Required Parameters (You must use either of the following) -b Perform a backup of the files and directories. -r Perform a restore of the files and directories. -f <backup_file></backup_file> Create a backup of all necessary Cloud Manager files and folders in the specified compressed file.
-If this option is specified along with the restore flag (-r), it extracts the files from the <backup_file></backup_file> into their proper location Optional Parameters - C Back up Cloud Manager configuration files only. -8 Perform a "silent" backup, then print the final backup location to the terminal.
+Backup Tool Parameter Function Required Parameters (You m Required Parameters (You must use either of the following) -b Perform a backup of the files and directories. -r Perform a restore of the files and directories. -f <backup_file></backup_file> Create a backup of all necessary Cloud Manager files and folders in the specified compressed file.
+If this option is specified along with the restore flag (-r), it extracts the files from the <backup_file></backup_file> into their proper location Optional Parameters - C Back up Cloud Manager configuration files only.

+Backup Tool Parameter Function - S Perform a "silent" backup, then print the final backup location to the terminal.